 Ideal for switching out with an old or broken device, setup is very straightforward - not always a given for remotes - and the Contour's functions are also customizable.

 This allows you to replicate your old remote with ease and avoid hours of learning a new configuration and pressing the wrong buttons.

 Even better, the price is very reasonable, considering the wide compatibility.

 It may be basic looking, but RCA's universal remote is one of the cheapest and best options you'll find.

 Users can hook it up with up to three devices, with it offering the ability to work with TVs, satellite and cable boxes, and even DVD or VCR players.

 It's also extremely simple to get started with - setting it up with a new device just involves searching automatically, by brand or by manual code for your device and confirming.

 For those who want DVR controls, it also features this at the top of the remote.

-For DirecTV users who need a replacement (or additional) remote to add to their setup, the RC66RX is a great pick.
+For DirecTV users who need a replacement and additional remote to add to their setup, the RC66RX 2 Pack has you covered.